The Importance of an Annual Eye Exam

 Dr. Kristen K. Griebel

-graduated from Pennsylvania State University and the New England College of Optometry, where she was class salutatorian.
+graduated from Pennsylvania State University and the New England College of Optometry(NECO), where she was class salutatorian.
 She was a resident in primary care optometry and is licensed to practice in Massachusetts.
-She is a former president of the NECO Alumni Association and currently serves on the Executive Board of Trustees at the college.
+She is the first female Chair of the Board of Trustees at NECO and a former president of the NECO Alumni Association.

 Dr. Lara Farah